-Geographically the Archdiocese of Lingayen-Dagupan is situated in the central of the province of Pangasinan.
+Geographically the Archdiocese of Lingayen-Dagupan is situated in the center of the province of Pangasinan.
 It has a land area of 1,565 square kilometers.
-It is bounded on the east by the Diocese of Urdaneta, on the west by the Diocese of Alaminos, both places also in Pangasinan.
-On the south it is bounded by the province and Diocese of Tarlac, and on the north and northwest by the Lingayen Gulf and the Diocese of San Fernando, La Union.
+It is bounded on the east by the Diocese of Urdaneta, and on the west by the Diocese of Alaminos, both places also in Pangasinan.
+On the south, it is bounded by the province and Diocese of Tarlac, and on the north and northwest by the Lingayen Gulf and the Diocese of San Fernando, La Union.

 A majority of the people speak the Pangasinan dialect.
 The people are bound by strong family ties.
 The family is traditionally religious, and most local interactions are characterized by religious tradition.
 Most social celebrations are also related to religious events.

 The Diocese of Lingayen was erected on May 19, 1928, comprising the entire province of Pangasinan.
-In 1954, because of the destruction brought on Lingayen by World War 11, the See was transferred to Dagupan, and the diocese is now known as the Diocese of Lingayen Dagupan.
+In 1954, because of the destruction brought on Lingayen by World War II, the See was transferred to Dagupan, and the diocese is now known as the Diocese of Lingayen Dagupan.
 On Jan.
-12,1985 the western part of Pangasinan was made the Diocese of Alaminos, and the eastern part the Diocese of Urdaneta, both dioceses becoming suffragans of Lingayen-Dagupan along with the dioceses of Cabanatuan, San Jose (Nueva Ecija) and San Fernando (La union).
+12, 1985, the western part of Pangasinan was made the Diocese of Alaminos, and the eastern part the Diocese of Urdaneta, both dioceses becoming suffragans of Lingayen-Dagupan along with the dioceses of Cabanatuan, San Jose (Nueva Ecija) and San Fernando (La Union).
 In 1963 the diocese was elevated to an archdiocese.

-Pastoral activities are concentrated on worship, catholic education, Youth apostolate, social action and pastoral work with the family.
-A noteworthy innovation is the attention given to worship.
+Pastoral activities are concentrated on worship, catholic education, Youth apostolate, social action, and pastoral work with the family.
+A noteworthy innovation is an attention given to worship.
 The archdiocese is achieving progress in making the liturgy the framework of worship.
-Devotions remain popular, but adequate success has been achieved to integrate these with liturgy.
+Devotions remain popular, but adequate success has been achieved to integrate these with the liturgy.
 Thus, devotions to saints, who are local favorites, have been weaned off the novena syndrome and integrated with the celebration of the Mass.

 On social action, Archbishop Oscar V Cruz established the Caritas Dagupan, the primary objective of which is to help the poor of Christ help themselves through livelihood and health projects.
-The Archdiocesan Commission on social Action and Allied Services initiates programs that encourage entrepreneurship among the rural communities.
-The Commission grants financial assistance to rural folks so they can put up small scale industries, or organize cooperatives to eventually improve their standard of living.
+The Archdiocesan Commission on Social Action and Allied Services initiates programs that encourage entrepreneurship among rural communities.
+The Commission grants financial assistance to rural folks so they can put up small-scale industries, or organize cooperatives to eventually improve their standard of living.

 Mokama Marian shrine on the southern bank of Ganges River bears the legacy persecuted Nepali Catholics banished from their homeland to India for refusing to renounce their faith.
 Our Lady of Divine Grace Church at Mokama stands about 90 kilometers from Patna, the capital of eastern Indian state of Bihar.
 Mother Mary is popularly known as Mokama Mata (Mother of Mokama).
 The church was built to honor Mary in 1947.